fluffos/fluffos/docs/driver/adding_efuns.md

    call_out() does not return a value.

-1. Create an file `mypkg.cc` and create an `CMakeLists.txt` to compile it, add an library target called `PACKAGE_MYPKG`.
+3. Create a file `mypkg.cc` and create an `CMakeLists.txt` to compile it, add an library target called `PACKAGE_MYPKG`.

-1. In your `mypkg.cc`, start by including the pkg API header,
+4. In your `mypkg.cc`, start by including the pkg API header,

     `#include "base/package_api.h"`